Carta Sidebar

 Key Insights

-• Used more for course reviews and intensity
+• Carta is typically used more for course reviews and intensity than for planning.

-• Students like ability to hide classes from course overview
+• Students appreciate the ability to hide classes from their quarter overview.

-• Narrow down based on logistical constraints, goals, etc
+• After, students undergo rounds of narrowing based on logistical constraints, conflicts, goals, etc.

 Competitive Analysis

-Feature within Stanford’s official course enrollment platform.
-Students “Plan” their desired classes, and SimpleEnroll saves them for when enrollment opens.
+SimpleEnroll is a feature within Stanford’s official course enrollment platform.
+Students can “Plan” classes they want to take and then officially “Enroll” in them when enrollment opens.

 • Enrolled classes show up as time blocks = intuitive visualization

-• Classes that are planned but not enrolled in are hidden by default = reduces clutter/visual overload
+• Classes that are planned but not enrolled in are hidden by default = reduces visual overload

-• Logistical info for class shows up when hovering over time block
+• Class logistics appear when hovering over a time block

-• Pinned classes are displayed at top, so Quarter Overview is pushed below the fold when a lot of classes are pinned
+• The quarter overview is pushed below the fold when lots of classes are pinned to the top

-• All sections are automatically added = visually overwhelming
+• All course sections are automatically added = visually overwhelming

 Key Takeaways